-As previously reported, folk-rock duo the Civil Wars seem to be set for its first No. 1 album on the Billboard 200 chart week with its new self-titled release.
-Industry sources suggest the album might bow with 105,000 copies sold through the week ending Aug.
+As previously reported, folk/rock duo the Civil Wars seem to be set for their first No. 1 album on the Billboard 200 chart week with their new self-titled release.
+Industry sources suggest the album might bow with 105,000 copies sold, through the week ending Sunday, Aug.
 11.

 Behind the Civil Wars will likely be the new "Now 47" compilation album, which may move around 90,000 for a No. 2 debut.

 Meanwhile, rock band Asking Alexandria is aiming for its second top 10 set with "From Death to Destiny."
 The effort may sell around 30,000.
 The group's last album, 2011's "Reckless & Relentless," arrived at No. 9 with 31,000 (according to Nielsen SoundScan).
 It has sold 163,000 to date.

 The new Billboard 200 chart's top 10 will be revealed on the morning of Wednesday, Aug.
 14.

 One more debut may start in the top 10, from gospel singer Tye Tribbett.
 His new "Greater Than" album might sell around 25,000, which could give him his first top 10 set on the Billboard 200.
 He last charted with 2010's "Fresh," which debuted and peaked at No. 60 of a 7,000 start.

 On SoundScan's Building chart (below), the Civil Wars is No. 1, while "Now 47" is No. 2.
 The Building tally is a precursor to the final Billboard 200 ranking -- reflecting the first four days (Monday through Thursday) of SoundScan's tracking week as reported by six major merchants.